KenjiHarada/BSA/README.md

 BSA
 ===

-Toolkit for Bayesian scaling analysis.
+Toolkit for Bayesian scaling analysis: a reference code of the new kernel method for the finite-size scaling analysis of critical phenomena.

 The document for this toolkit is in
        https://kenjiharada.github.io/BSA/